moikorg/sonnenbattery/README.md

-# sonnenbatterie
+# sonnenbattery
-Reads out the data from the Sonnenbatterie and writes it to the DB
+Reads out the data from the sonnen battery and writes it to the DB (sqlite3)